 Art.
-10.1 Enrolment and deadline for enrolment
+10.1.
+Enrolment and deadline for enrolment

-Enrolment for a programme in the academic year 2023-2024 is possible until the 15th of October 2023 at the latest.
+Enrolment for a programme in the academic year 2023-2024 is possible until the 31st of October 2023 at the latest.
 Enrolment limited to courses organised in the second semester is possible until the 15th of March 2024 at the latest, provided that the enrolment meets the rules for sequencing of courses.
-Notwithstanding this rule, for the bachelor programmes following a module system, i.e. Hotel Management, Organisation & Management, and Business Management - main subject Paralegal Studies, enrolment only for courses organised in module 3 and/or 4 is possible until the 26th of February 2024 at the latest, provided that the enrolment meets the rules for sequencing of courses.